Git1829093/git-github/README.md

 # git-github
 github-demo
-This is for learning purpose
+This is for learning purposes